Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/inputs/input_system.md

 ---
 ### GetTouchScreenCount
-Get how many touch screens the device has
+Get how many touch screens the device has.
 ```cpp
 int GetTouchScreenCount()
 ```